annotation/text-fabric/docs/Create/CreateTF.md

 ### Step 1: define slots

-Make a copy of the text, strip out all headings and split the string on white-space.
-We get a sequence of "words".
+Perform the following operation mentally:
+*   strip out all headings;
+*   split the string on white-space;
+*   number the resulting "words" from 1 up to as many as there are;
+*   call the resulting numbers, let's say 1 .. *S*, the *slots* of the text.

 These words may contain punctuation or other non-alphabetical signs.
 We do not care for the moment.

-The indexes in this sequence, from 1 till the number of "words", are our slots.
-Let's say we have *S* of them.
+We just conceptualized the textual positions.
+They act as a skeleton without flesh.

+Everything in the text, the words themselves, but also additional annotations, will be added as features, which map positions to values.

-We start constructing a mapping from numbers to node types, called `otype`.
+We start constructing a mapping `otype` from numbers to node types.

-We assign to numbers 1, ... ,*S* the string `word`.
+We assign the string `word` to the numbers 1, ... ,*S*.

 That means, we have now *S* nodes, all of type `word`.

 ### Step 2: add higher level nodes

+Continue the mental operation as follows:

-For each level of *section*, *subsection* and *paragraph*, make new nodes.
-Nodes are numbers, and we start making new nodes directly after *S*.
+*   for each level of *section*, *subsection* and *paragraph*, make new nodes;
+*   nodes are numbers, start making new nodes directly after *S*.
+*   call all numbers so far, let's say 1 .. *S* .. *N* , the *nodes* of the text.

+We have added nodes to our skeleton, which now consists of *N* nodes.
+The first *S* of them are slots, i.e. textual positions.
+The rest of the nodes will be *linked* to slots.

 We have 4 main sections, so we extend the `otype` mapping as follows: